 In this infographic, you can see just how large the global impact of Ransomware on businesses are and how hackers use highly targeted phishing emails as their point of entry.
 For example, did you know that 67% of all ransomware infections started with a phishing email?

-Check out the infographic below to learn more about the latest wave of ransomware attacks and how it has become more targeted.
+Check out the infographic to learn more about the latest wave of ransomware attacks and how it has become more targeted.

 Why modern ransomware remains backup data’s top threat?